Visualize a multispectral satellite image

 These two images were processed using slightly different methods, which accounts for the difference in values on the y-axis.
 However, their relative values are still useful for comparison.

-Both graphs display spectral profiles for the same five pixels on the map.
-However, because of its lower spectral resolution, the PlanetScope image displays simpler profiles that contain less information than the Sentinel-2 image.
+Both graphs display reflectance value curves for the same five pixels on the map.
+However, because of its lower spectral resolution, the PlanetScope image displays simpler curves that contain less information than the Sentinel-2 image.
 This means that it won't be able to support as many analysis workflows.
 For instance, workflows that rely on having SWIR or Red edge bands won't be possible.

 However, there are pros and cons to using higher versus lower spectral resolution imagery, as summarized in the following table: